1. Warren Hastings was the first ___________.

 Explanation: Hastings patronized Wilkins’ English translation of the Bhagavad Gita (1785).

-89. Hastings also supported the translation of Hindu law into English by:
+89. Hastings also supported the translation of Hindu law into English by___________.

 A) Charles Wilkins